King Yanabe Yalangway

 Yanabe Yalangway was paramount chief of the Catawba people when, in 1744, the Treaty of Lancaster, made at Lancaster, Pennsylvania, renewed the Covenant Chain between the Iroquois and the colonists and the governor of Virginia, who had not been able to prevent settlers going into Iroquois territory, offered the tribe payment for their land claim.
 The peace was probably final for the Iroquois, who had established the Ohio Valley as their preferred hunting ground by right of conquest, but the more western tribes continued warfare against the Catawba, who were now so reduced as for their own number that they could raise little resistance.
 In 1744 the Natchez and Pedee attacked and killed several Catawba people and the Catawba drove them into European settlements.
-During the "King George's War" (1744-1748) the Shawnee and, eventually, the Cherokee (but southern Shawnee were sometimes called "Cherokee") made their attacks against the Catawba and, when the Catawba tried to find a refuge in the Carolinian settlements, against these settlements too.
+During "King George's War" (1744-1748) the Shawnee and, eventually, the Cherokee (but southern Shawnee were sometimes called "Cherokee") made their attacks against the Catawba and, when the Catawba tried to find a refuge in the Carolinian settlements, against these settlements too.
 "King" Yanabe Yalangway had to deal with these very difficult years and led the Catawba through a crucial period.

 He was murdered in 1750 by a band of Iroquois, during a period of conflict with the Iroquois from the North.
 He was on his way home from Charleston following a conference with South Carolina's Colonial Governor James Glen.